ubports/docs.ubports.com/sdk/apps/qml/QtQuick/QML Tutorial 3 - States and Transitions.rst

 to ``true``.
 This is equivalent to writing the two transitions separately.

-The `ParallelAnimation </sdk/apps/qml/QtQuick/ParallelAnimation/>`__
+The :ref:`ParallelAnimation <sdk_qtquick_parallelanimation>` type makes
-type makes sure that the two types of animations (number and color) start at the same time.
-We could also run them one after the other by using
+sure that the two types of animations (number and color) start at the same time.
+We could also run them one after the other by using :ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` instead.
-`SequentialAnimation </sdk/apps/qml/QtQuick/SequentialAnimation/>`__
-instead.

-For more details on states and transitions, see `Qt Quick States </sdk/apps/qml/QtQuick/qtquick-statesanimations-states/>`__ and the states and transitions example.
+For more details on states and transitions, see `Qt Quick States </sdk/apps/qml/QtQuick/qtquick-statesanimations-states/>`_  and the states and transitions example.

 `QML Tutorial 2 - QML
-Components </sdk/apps/qml/QtQuick/qml-tutorial2/>`__
+Components </sdk/apps/qml/QtQuick/qml-tutorial2/>`_

 .. |image0| image:: /media/sdk/apps/qml/qml-tutorial3/images/declarative-tutorial3_animation.gif